Matt Amodio

-Matthew Benjamin Amodio (born December 4, 1990) is an American game show contestant who won 38 consecutive games on the game show Jeopardy! in 2021, the third-longest streak in the show's history, behind Ken Jennings and Amy Schneider.
-A PhD student in computer science at Yale University, he won $1,519,601 in 39 appearances on Jeopardy!, making him the third millionaire contestant on the show in regular-season play.
-Across all American game shows, he is the eleventh highest-earning contestant of all time.
+Matthew Benjamin Amodio (born December 4, 1990) is an American mathematician and game show contestant who won 38 consecutive games on the game show Jeopardy! in 2021, the third-longest streak in the show's history, behind Ken Jennings and Amy Schneider.
+A PhD student in computer science at Yale University, Amodio won $1,519,601 in 39 appearances on Jeopardy!, making him the third millionaire contestant on the show in regular-season play.
+Across all American game shows, Amodio is the 8th-highest-earning contestant of all time.
 His run on the show has been called the "Amodio Rodeo".

 Early life and education

 Born on December 4, 1990, Amodio is a native of Medina County, Ohio.
 He attended Medina High School where he graduated as valedictorian of the class of 2009.
-He graduated from Ohio State University in 2012 with a Bachelor of Science with Honors in Actuarial Science from the Department of Mathematics, while also earning a master's degree in Statistics.
-He also earned a Master's of Science (MS) degree in Artificial Intelligence from the University of Wisconsin - Madison in 2017.
-He received a PhD in Computer Science from Yale University.
+Amodio graduated from Ohio State University in 2012 with a Bachelor of Science with Honors in Actuarial Science from the Department of Mathematics, while also earning a master's degree in Statistics.
+He also earned a Master's of Science (MS) degree in Artificial Intelligence from the University of Wisconsin – Madison in 2017.
+Amodio received a PhD in Computer Science from Yale University.